-The Compensation Committee recognises the importance of using a remuneration consultant that is appropriately qualified and is determined to be independent.
+The Board Compensation Committee recognises the importance of using a remuneration consultant that is appropriately qualified and is determined to be independent.
+The independence of the remuneration consultant is reviewed and confirmed annually by the Board Compensation Committee.

-During 2023, the Compensation Committee received the advice of a remuneration consultant from Frederic W. Cook & Co.
-(FW Cook).
+For 2024, the Board Compensation Committee received the advice of a remuneration consultant from Frederic W. Cook & Co. ("FW Cook").

-Other Stakeholders
+Other Group Stakeholders

-In carrying out the responsibilities of the Compensation Committee, the Chair of the Compensation Committee met multiple times with senior management during the year, including the firm's Chief Operating Officer ("COO"), the Global Head of HCM and other members of senior management.
+In carrying out the responsibilities of the Board Compensation Committee, the Chair of the Board Compensation Committee met multiple times with senior management during the year, including the firm's Chief Executive Officer ("CEO"), President and Chief Operating Officer ("COO"), the Executive Vice President and Secretary of the Board of Directors, the Global Head of HCM and Corporate and Workplace Solutions and other members of senior management.